wdi-sf-jan-2014/NestedResources/README.md

 #Reddit Clone Lab

 ##Objective:
-In this lab we will be using nested resources and what you've learned so far in class to create a multi-user app, similar to Reddit.
+In this lab we will be using nested resources and authentication to create a multi-user app, similar to [Reddit](http://www.reddit.com/).

 ##Topics: